 Notification - Growing Kids will continue to report any COVID-19 positive cases to the local department of health and the OECOSL Child Care Licensing.
-Any other communicable disease (more than covid) must be reported as well.
+All other communicable diseases will be reported as well.

-Contact Tracing and Quarantining
+COVID-19 Contact Tracing and Quarantining

-The Center Management Team will conduct Contact Tracing.
+The Center Management Team will conduct Contact Tracing as needed when there is a positive case of COVID-19.
 This is a process defined by the CDC to determine who is a "Close Contact" of a positive person, and who has to quarantine.
-Quarantine procedures were changed by the Indiana Department of Health on Sept 1, 2021.
+The current quarantine protocol can be found on Attachment #1, as the end of this document.